leebri101/Chef-de-Party/TESTING.md

   * [**Lighthouse Scoring**](#lighthouse-scoring)

 ## **Development Testing Phase**
-During development phase of the quiz, I have been manually testing the site in two ways:-
+During development phase of the quiz, I have been manually testing project in two ways:-

-1. Firstly by publishing the page via GitHub and sharing it with friends and family to test different outcomes and functions within a set controlled environment, and receive feedback on major and small changes that needed to be rectified.
+1. Firstly by publishing the page via GitHub and sharing it with friends and family to test different outcomes and functions within a set controlled environment so that I can see and experiment with the different outcomes, and receive feedback on major and small changes that needed to be rectified.

-1. Secondly, self testing the site to ensure that "I" as the creator know what to expect of the site.
+1. Secondly, continuous self testing the site to ensure that "I" as the creator know what to expect of the site.

 ### **Manual Testing Phase**
 * During the testing phase, I used three different browsers to ensure consistency & cross-platform connectivity.
 The browsers used in the tests are: